-Social movements refer to loosely organized efforts by people to achieve particular goals (Staggenborg, 2016).
+Social movements refer to loosely organized efforts by people to achieve particular goals (Staggenborg, 2016), including the need for sociology dissertation help.
 That type of action is seen in specific causes resulting in changes through informal efforts to attain cultural, social, or political aims.
 The social movement theory explains the different reasons why social mobilization comes about, the various forms through which it manifests, and the potential political, cultural and social consequences, including the creation and subsequent functioning of social movements.
 Gustave LeBon, a leading sociologist in the 19th century, extensively studied social movements and developed the de-individuation model that argues that movements are random occurrences of different people trying to emotionally react to situations that are not in their control (Paltin, 2013).
 An additional theory, the social relative deprivation theory, explains that poverty is often a contributing factor to the formation of social movements.
 That happens with perceptions of deprivation of happiness and welfare (Smith and Oettigrew, 2015).

 This essay explores four key characteristics of a social movement: social goal, call to action, organisation, and role of leader, and focuses explicitly on The Green Belt Movement.
 This movement was established in 1977 to create a sustainable environment led by Wangari Maathai and based in Africa (Maathai, 2003).
 Its goal is to develop environmental justice by improving sustainability within the community, giving the community a voice in a peaceful environment.
 Their goals, ideology, collective action, leaders, and the context in which they emerge to create collective action are explored.
 This choice of these four characteristics is informed by them being the most stable and common characteristics among movements.
 Each movement has a social goal, call to action, is highly organized, and a leader who is its face.
 It is worth noting that while social movements are varied, they share some common characteristics and are geared towards the perpetuation or stopping of political or social change.
 Generally, social movements have four key characteristics: social goals, call to action, organisation, and role of leader.